-5.4.1 As a result of the development scheme, the number of peak hour and daily traffic movements to/ from the development site is expected to reduce significantly in comparison to the existing office development at the site.
+- 5.4.1 It is acknowledged that the existing employment use at the site has been vacant for a number of years.
+However for the purposes of this assessment, the re-occupation of the site for B1 (office) land use is considered to a realistic alternative scenario for the purpose of this comparison. - 5.4.2 As a result of the development scheme, the number of peak hour and daily traffic movements to/ from the development site is expected to reduce significantly in comparison to the existing office development at the site.
 The net change in traffic movements is provided in Table 5.8 overleaf.